MichiganCOG/M-PACT/RAINPROJECT.md

         * V23.2.2:
             * Idea: (v23 + -relu + sigmoid) v23.2.1 forces alpha to have values from 0.5 to 1.0, this method will allow alpha to have values from 0.0 to 0.5 to see if it still results in alpha=0.5.
             * Variables learned directly

+            * V23.2.2.1:
+                * Idea: (v23 + -relu + sigmoid + alpha is constant initialzied to 0.27) Since the best performance is reached when alpha is held constant for the majority of training, this model will determine the impact of learning different initializations of the constant alpha.
+                * Alpha is constant

     * V23.3:
         * Idea: (v23 + initialize alpha to 0.25) The model may be able to learn to not default to 1.0 is the initialization of alpha starts lower.
         * Variables learned directly